 Chunk the beef and toss it in a pan, slow cooker or your instant pot with some beef broth and/or flavorings of your choice and cook it until it’s soft and succulent and easily shreddable, Then it can be used as you wish for sandwiches, tacos, burritos, etc.

 Poor Man’s Mock Prime Rib

-Be sure to read through the information above in the post for the types of roast and more information.
+Be sure to read through the information above in the post for the types of roast, three different rubs to choose from and more information.

 - 1 3 1/2 to 4 1/2 pound roast

 - 3 to 4 teaspoons kosher salt or 1 1/2 to 2 teaspoons table salt (smaller amount for smaller roast)

 - 2 tablespoons vegetable oil for browning